MeHalogen/SipMap/README.md

-# SipMap — Swipe.
-Sip.
-Savor.
+# SipMap — Swipe Right on Flavor

 Discover the best cafes and drink spots with a simple swipe.
 SipMap is a sleek, minimal, mobile‑friendly web app for quick, delightful exploration.